ak587/CFD-Automation-Pipeline/README.md

 *   **Data Handling:** NumPy, SciPy (Griddata interpolation)
 *   **Visualization:** Matplotlib (Multi-panel layouts), PyVista (VTK-based mesh processing)
 *   **Automation:** Subprocess (Fluent CLI integration), Pathlib

-To make your GitHub repository stand out to recruiters, the **Results & Discussion** section should read like a professional engineering report.
-This demonstrates that you don't just "run scripts," but you actually interpret the physical phenomena.

-Replace the previous Results section with this structured "Technical Analysis" format:

----

 ## 📊 Technical Analysis & Results
 The automated pipeline generates a 4x3 matrix of analytical plots, systematically evaluating the flow field's sensitivity to four physical parameters (**$Re, TI, T, M$**) across three distinct visualization perspectives.